jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 ### 133 Power to request information
 (1) The board of a Crown entity must supply to its responsible Minister any information relating to the operations and performance of the Crown entity that the Minister requests.
 (2) The board of a Crown entity must supply to the Minister of Finance any information requested by the Minister in connection with the exercise of his or her powers under Part 4.
-(2A) The board of a Crown entity must supply to the Minister of State Services any information requested by the Minister in accordance with subsection (2B).
+(2A) The board of a Crown entity must supply to the Minister for the Public Service any information requested by the Minister in accordance with subsection (2B).
-(2B) The Minister of State Services—
+(2B) The Minister for the Public Service—
   (a) may request a Crown entity to supply information only for the purpose of assessing the capability and performance of the State services; and
   (b) must make the request to a group of Crown entities that—
     (i) is made up of at least 3 Crown entities; and